This article highlights Meteora, a unique architectural, natural, and religious site located in Greece.

 The interesting thing is that monks built monasteries above the rock pillars (some are 313 m – 1027 feet high).
 Unbelievable, right?

-In the 1300s, a group of monks from Mount Athos (peninsula in Macedonia, Greece, home of 20 Eastern Orthodox monasteries) arrived to Meteora.
-The caves and rock fissures were the perfect place to live without being disturbed by political upheavals that were taking place at the time.
+In the 1300s, a group of monks from Mount Athos (a peninsula in Macedonia, Greece, home of 20 Eastern Orthodox monasteries) arrived in Meteora.
+The caves and rock fissures were the perfect places to live without being disturbed by political upheavals that were taking place at the time.
 Later, a monk founded the great Meteoron monastery over a rock pillar.
 This granted clerics absolute control to the entrance of the monastery.

 During the 14th century, the Turkish occupation of Greece began to expand.
 The monks built more monasteries at the top of the pillars in order to attain refuge from the invaders.
 More than 20 monasteries were built.
 Today, only 6 remain.

-You may be wandering how the monks got to the top of the rocks.
+You may be wondering how the monks got to the top of the rocks.
 Legend says the founder of the first monastery was carried by an eagle to the peak of the pillars.
 “More common” methods included long wooden ladders (retractable) and nets.
-Nets were hitched over a hook and hoisted up by rope and a hand cranked windlass to winch towers overhanging the chasm.
+Nets were hitched over a hook and hoisted up by rope and a hand-cranked windlass to winch towers overhanging the chasm.

 Nowadays, 5 of the 6 monasteries are inhabited (less than 10 inhabitants per monastery).
 The monasteries can be visited today (each place charges a small fee).

 So, if you want to be impressed, by all means, visit Meteora.
 The place has been declared a World Heritage Site (natural and cultural).
 Kalambaka and Kastraki are the main towns in the area.
 Buses to the towns are available from many cities (Athens, Thessaloniki).
 It is possible to approach the area by train.
 Make sure to enter the monasteries (there are beautifully painted).